shyuuun/MyLEDController/README.md

 -   I have this WS2812b LED strip laying around and I wanted to use it in my room.
 The problem is I don't have a controller for it yet
     So I decided to make one myself using an ESP32 S2 mini.

+-   TODO:
+-   [ ] Add more effects
+-   [ ] Add a web interface to control the effects
+-   [ ] Consider implement using IR remote control

 ## Project Details

 -   Microcontroller: ESP32 S2 Mini